-With the upcoming launch of Atlantis, the space shuttle program will finally come to an end.
+The last launch of Atlantis brought the space shuttle program to an end.
 Future astronauts may be able to hitch a ride to the International Space Station with one of the United States' international partners, such as Russia.
-Private companies may also soon be able to fly astronauts to the International Space Station in newly developed vehicles.
+Private companies may also soon be able to fly astronauts to the International Space Station in newly-developed vehicles.